mtlynch/mtlynch.io/content/retrospectives/2023/06/index.md

 TinyPilot's newest employee is fully trained and can build Voyager 2a devices.
 The additional capacity is helping us get back to feeling ahead on inventory instead of scrambling to keep up with orders.

-One thing I didn't consider was that the office becomes a bottleneck with three people.
+One thing I didn't consider was that office space becomes a bottleneck with three people.
 With two people working 20 hours per week, they can share a single office easily without overlapping.
-With a third person, it's not exactly a problem, but we do have to plan more to avoid shifts colliding.
+With three people, space isn't exactly a problem, but we have to plan more to avoid shifts colliding.

 ### Reach $90k in revenue